 In this case, even with 1000 dry miles on the chain you can still see that there’s some dirt and it’s good to get rid of that so my simple method of Simple Green, water and a sauce jar will really help you out.

 - Clean Rag

 I use an empty glass pasta sauce jar I find this to be the best you can reuse it over and over again and you can vigorously shake it and they generally don’t leak.
 I like Simple Green is easily available and eco friendly / ok to flush down drains, vs solvent based cleaners which I stay away from.

 How to do it

 1. Remove your chain.
 Most 10, 11 and 12 speed chains have quick links that make removal easy.
-(Note: Before removing take a photo or note the direction of the link and chain identifying marks for re installation)
+(Note: Most manufacturers say a quick link is one use only.
+So have a new one on hand.
+They are about $3-4)

 2. Put the chain in the jar, as compact at the bottom as you can and cover chain with a solution of 50% simple green and 50% warm water.